Mostafa-Usama/X-Vision-Workspace/README.md

 **NOTE**

+- The application is only available in Arabic.
-- The applications contains some data that was used for testing.
+- The application contains some data that was used for testing.
 - The username and password to log in are "456" and "123" respectively, and the password to access admin and system settings is "123", (you can change these passwords if you want but these passwords were used for testing purposes and ease of use)

 ## 💡 Usage